-On February 5, 2015, the Company's board of directors approved a share repurchase plan to repurchase equity interests up to an aggregate amount of \$30 million between the period of the approval date and February 5, 2016.
-On December 4, 2015, the board of directors extended the duration of the share repurchase program through December 31, 2016 and increased the aggregate amount to \$50.0 million.
+On February 5, 2015, our board of directors approved a share repurchase program pursuant to which we can purchase up to an aggregate amount of \$30.0 million of our common stock between the period of the approval date and February 5, 2016.
+On December 4, 2015, the board of directors extended the duration of the share repurchase program through December 31, 2016, and increased the aggregate amount to \$50.0 million.
+On December 7, 2016, the board of directors extended the duration of the share repurchase program through December 31, 2017.
 Any stock repurchases will be made through the open market at times, and in such amounts, as management deems appropriate.
-The Company did not repurchase any shares for the three months ended December 31, 2016.
+The Company did not repurchase any shares for the six months ended March 31, 2017.